 Supplier department: Department of Computer Systems and Communications - Faculty of Informatics

 Intermediate knowledge of IT security principles, cryptography principles.
 Explicit approval of the seminar supervisor must be requested in order to register this course.
-It is strongly suggested that Master students register this course in the last semester of their study.

 - Course Enrolment Limitations

 - The course is also offered to the students of the fields other than those the course is directly associated with.

 - Fields of study the course is directly associated with